alfredogomez2005/alfredogomez.github.io/index.md

     double amount;
 };

-// FIXME (4): Display the bid values passed in data structure /**
+// Display the bid values passed in data structure
+/**
  * Display the bid information
  *